 SaltyBeliever.com is a hub for ministry conversation.
 It's a place to find ideas and resources, learn about what's going on in other areas, among different ministries.
 And hopefully, this is a place and a community that helps you grow closer to God and become the salt of the earth.

 I write many articles, provide training in-class and in person, via streaming media, pre-recorded videos, manage this website, and hosts Salty Believer Unscripted.
-Brett Ricley has provided additional training videos, and often co-hosts Salty Believer Unscripted.
-Jared Jenkins also occasionally co-hosts Salty Believer Unscripted.
+Brett Ricley has provided additional training videos, and co-hosted Salty Believer Unscripted.
+Jared Jenkins also co-hosts Salty Believer Unscripted.
 A few others write articles as guest authors too.

 SaltyBeliever.com would not be what it is without our podcast guests and guest authors.
-(If you'd like to submit an article, have your book reviewed, be a guest on the podcast, have Bryan speak at your event, or employ his serves in training or consulting, please reach out the Bryan here.)
+(If you'd like to submit an article, have your book reviewed, be a guest on the podcast, or connect with us, please reach out the Bryan here.)